 re:3D® Inc. is committed to decimating the cost & scale barriers to industrial 3D printing.
 After pioneering the world’s first affordable, human-scale, industrial filament-based 3D printer, re:3D is now enabling 3D printing directly from reclaimed plastic pellets or flake.

-Samantha is the 2018 Chair for IEEE Entrepreneurship.
-She has been an active volunteer leader with IEEE’s Entrepreneurship Exchange since 2016 and was the 2017 Vice Chair, Industry Partners for the IEEE Entrepreneurship Steering Committee.
-Samantha served as a judge for the 2017 IEEE N3XT Star Program Pilot year including supporting IEEE activities at Collision Conference and the Hello Tomorrow Global Summit.
+Samantha is the 2020-2021 Immediate Past Chair on the 2021 IEEE Entrepreneurship Steering Committee and was Chair on the 2018 – 2019 IEEE Entrepreneurship Steering Committee.
+She has been an active volunteer leader with IEEE’s Entrepreneurship Exchange since 2016 and was the 2017 Vice-Chair, Industry Partner for the IEEE Entrepreneurship Steering Committee.
+Samantha is a judge for the IEEE Entrepreneurship Stars Program (previously known as the IEEE N3XT Stars Program.)

 Interviewing Gigabot Design Team at 2016 SXSW MakerFaire!
 Video on IEEE.tv Entrepreneurship Channel